pbotros/river/README.md

 # River

 A high-throughput, structured streaming framework built atop Redis Streams.
 Designed to stream megabytes/sec of data from one writer to multiple readers, as found in IoT and research applications.
-Supports "ingestion" of streams via a separate long-running binary that persists existing (i.e., even ongoing) streams to disk via the Apache Parquet format.
+Supports "ingestion" of streams via a separate binary that persists past & present River streams to disk for immediate offline analysis.

 Written in C++ with bindings in Python.